Using Natural Language Processing and Networks to Automate Structured Literature Reviews: An Application to Farmers Climate Change Adaptation: Methodology

-This section introduces the articles database to which we will apply our NLP-supported literature review.
+This section introduces our NLP-supported literature review algorithm while applying it to the articles' database.
 The articles' database focuses on drivers of farmers' adaptation to climate change.
-In the literature, there are some reviews on what the agricultural farmers’ adaptation measures are \cite{bahinipati_evidence-based_2021,below_micro-level_2010,shaffril_systematic_2018}.
-But, there is still a gap in the literature regarding what factors motivate farmers to adapt.
-In this application, we aim to shed some light on the factors that motivate agricultural farmers (hereafter called farmers) to follow climate change adaptation measures.
+In the literature, there are some reviews on what the agricultural farmers' adaptation measures are \cite{bahinipati_evidence-based_2021,below_micro-level_2010,shaffril_systematic_2018} and what motivates farmers to adapt \cite{dang_factors_2019}.
+Therefore, we apply our methodology to 43 of the 47 articles\footnote{We did not have access to or could not find four of the articles.} used by Dang et al. \cite{dang_factors_2019} for their Literature Review (Table \ref{tab:Tab1}, Appendix A).
+This way, we can use Dang's et al. \cite{dang_factors_2019}'s findings as our gold standard when comparing and validating the results from our methodology against summarization methods.